-Technical paper 2 identified minor exceedances on NO2 and PM{2.5} for the 2055 forecast.
-Some small and infrequent exceedances of the 1-hr NO2 criteria are predicted at a few receptors adjacent to the airport site, near the northern boundary and north-west of WSI (R19 and R135).
+Technical paper 2 identified minor exceedances on nitrogen dioxide (NO2) and PM2.5 for the 2055 forecast.
+Some small and infrequent exceedances of the one-hour NO2 criteria are predicted at a few receptors adjacent to the Airport Site, near the northern boundary and north-west of WSI (R19 and R135).
 However, these would not result in any tangible effect on air quality.
-It is noted that the area surrounding the airport has been rezoned by the State Government, as per the planning initiatives, and is no longer suitable for residential development.
+It is noted that the area surrounding the Airport Site has been rezoned by the State Government, as per the planning initiatives, and is no longer suitable for residential development.